-New York City Business Spotlight: Chinatown & Little Italy Food Fest Shops & Restaurants
+New York City Spotlight: Chinatown & Little Italy Food Fest Places

 On Ahoy New York’s Chinatown and Little Italy Food Fest, you can sample some of the best Chinatown and Little Italy have to offer with everything from juicy dumplings to a can’t miss cannoli.
 But we could not do it without our tour partners so in this New York City business spotlight, we want to highlight what makes these shops and restaurants that we go to on tour so special!
 We encourage everyone to support all these shops and restaurants during this tough time.
 You can buy gift certificates and some are even offering some of their merchandise through phone orders or online.